19hours/sg-statutes/Acts/Finance Companies Act.md

 (a) firstly, any premium contributions due and payable by the finance company under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011 (Act 15 of 2011);

-(b) secondly, liabilities incurred by the finance company under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011 in respect of insured deposits, up to the amount of compensation paid or payable out of the DI Fund by the Agency under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011 in respect of such insured deposits.
+(b) secondly, liabilities incurred by the finance company under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011 in respect of insured deposits, up to the amount of compensation paid or payable out of the DI Fund by the Agency under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011 in respect of such insured deposits;

+[Act 31 of 2017 wef 29/10/2018]

+(c) thirdly, any sum claimed by the trustee of a resolution fund (within the meaning of section 98 of the Monetary Authority of Singapore Act (Cap.
+186)) from the finance company under section 103, 104, 105 or 106 of that Act.

+[Act 31 of 2017 wef 29/10/2018]

 [31/2005; 15/2011]